 Nikola’s stock currently is worth nearly roughly $10.6 billion prior to any equity distribution to GM.
 Under the terms of proposed deal announced in September, GM was scheduled to finish the development and then build the Nikola Badger pickup truck at its Detroit-Hamtramck Assembly Plant also known as Factory One.

 The partnership was expected close by Sept.
 30, but it was delayed in the wake of allegations made by a short seller, Hindenburg Research, which made a variety of claims about the company.
-This forced GM to engage in further due diligence, especially after the departure of former Nikola CEO Trevor Milton due to the charges and subsequent investigation by the SEC.
+This forced GM to engage in further due diligence, especially after the departure of former Nikola Chairman Trevor Milton due to the charges and subsequent investigation by the SEC.
 Either side can cancel the deal prior to Dec.
 3, according an SEC filing from Nikola.

 Barra told the Barclays conference GM was pushing ahead with its electric vehicle plans.